OCA/sale-reporting/product_sold_by_delivery_week/readme/ROADMAP.rst

-* Services aren't taken into consideration.
+* Services are not taken into consideration.
-* A widget could be done on top of the main field to have nicer icons or even colors.
+* A widget could be created on top of the main field to have nicer icons and probably colors.
-* For the future, maybe a configurable granularity could be made, so we could change the behaviour to months, days, years as the period of choice.
-To simplify the module, for the moment only the week will be considered.
+* For the near future, a configurable granularity would be desirable, so behaviour could be changed to years, months or days as the period of choice.
+  To simplify this module, only weekly periods will be considered for now.